ral-facilities/datagateway-api/README.md

 ModuleNotFoundError: No module named 'urlparse'
 ```

-If using Python 3.10, please use Payara 5 on the ICAT stack which the API is being
+Please use Payara 5 on the ICAT stack which the API is being
 pointed at.
 There is a known issue when making HTTPS connections to Payara (via Python
 ICAT).

 It is also possible to run the API inside Docker.
 The `Dockerfile` can be used to build
 a Docker image which in turn can be used to create a container.
 The `Dockerfile` is
-configured to create a production image and runs a Gunicorn serve on port `8000` when a
+configured to create a production image and runs a FastAPI run on port `5000` when a
 container is started.
 Environment variables have also been defined in the `Dockerfile`
 to allow for values to be passed at runtime to future running containers.
 These values
 are used by the `docker/docker-entrypoint.sh` script to update the config values in the